Our products

 Why it works: The unctuous fat of the eel needs counterpoints to cut through it and refresh the palate.
 The gherkin provides acidity and crunch, the horseradish cleanses the fat with its heat, and the dill adds a fresh aroma that prevents monotony.
 Each bite has layers of flavor and texture.

-Substitute gherkin with capers and horseradish with Dijon mustard.
+Replace the gherkin with capers and the horseradish with Dijon mustard.
 The result is more French than Nordic: capers have a rounder acidity and mustard a milder spiciness.
 Both versions are excellent.

 Recipe 2: Warm smoked eel salad with potato and mustard

-A hearty salad, with Central European tradition, where shredded smoked eel is integrated with warm potato and a mustard dressing that brings the whole dish together.
+A hearty salad, with Central European tradition, where flaked smoked eel is integrated with warm potato and a mustard dressing that ties the whole dish together.

 Ingredients (for 2 people)

-• 150 g smoked eel, shredded into large pieces
+• 150 g smoked eel, flaked into large pieces

-• 300 g new or baby potatoes, cooked with skin and cut into thick slices
+• 300 g new potatoes or baby potatoes, cooked with skin and cut into thick slices

-• 1 boiled egg per person, cut into quarters
+• 1 hard-boiled egg per person, cut into quarters

 For the mustard dressing